OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaFilterClassical.rst

     .. cpp:function:: OcaStatus SetMultiple(OcaParameterMask Mask, OcaFrequency Frequency, OcaFilterPassband Passband, OcaClassicalFilterShape Shape, OcaUint16 Order, OcaFloat32 Parameter)

-        Sets some or all filter parameter.
-The return value indicates if the parameters were successfully set.
-The action of this method is atomic - if any of the value changes fails, none of the changes are made.
+        Sets some or all filter parameters.
+The action of this method shall be atomic - if any of the changes fails, **none** of the changes shall be made.

         This method has id ``4.11``.